KwanLab/Autometa/README.md

 docker build -t "autometa:run" .
 ```

-This will download a load of stuff and set up the image for you on your system.
+This will download a load of stuff and set up the image for you on your system (~3 GB).
 NOTE: the one thing you need to do before this is install [Docker](https://www.docker.com) on your system.

 After you have built the Docker image, you can run the Docker versions of the following scripts using the same command line arguments shown under "Usage".